 Despite this, it’s become conventional wisdom that soaked wood chips help enhance smoked meat flavors.
 But there is a lot of debate about wet wood vs dry.

 Conventional wisdom can be unreliable though so let’s see how it stacks up.

 Pre-soaking wood chips has become popular because it’s seen as a way of tempering the high potential burning temperatures of wood, while smoking is intended to be a barbecue method that requires low temperatures maintained over a long time.
 Because electric smokers often have inbuilt temperature controls, soaking wood chips isn’t really necessary.

-However soaking wood chips can do much more than help regulate temperature.
+However, soaking wood chips can do much more than help regulate the temperature in your smoker.
 Let’s take a look at why you might not want to prepare your chips for electric smoking.

 Why do we soak wood chips?

 In traditional charcoal smokers, it’s recommended that you soak wood chips to help dampen (literally) the likelihood of them burning up.
 Smoking is a cooking discipline that requires exposing meat to low temperatures over a long period of time.
 The thought is that dampening them will help them last longer, at a lower heat.